sgul-genetics-centre-bioinformatics/Bioinformatics-Students/postergaard_lab/introduction.md

 ![alt text](https://ukeducationguide.com/wp-content/uploads/2014/10/stgeorgeslondon.jpg "St George's, University of London")
-# Postergaard lab - Introduction
+# Postergaard lab - What do we do?
 What do we do?

 ## Useful Contacts: